andybyers21/notes.ajb.app/essays/2020/Ideas For Startups.md

 - Who is your customer?
 - Why will they come to you over your competition?
 - In what scalable way will you acquire these customers?
-- How will you monetize those customers?
+- How will you monetise those customers?
 (Specifically, how will you monetise your fans at a significantly higher level than your cost of acquisition).
 - When will you go to market?
 Even if your working in isolation you need to set yourself firm goals.
 - What are the risks involved?
 If the risks outweigh the benefits then it's time to start over.
 If not then build > release > iterate.
 - What are your key metrics, how will you measure that?